 I left them alone for about an hour, until I could tolerate the pain no longer.
 You need to deal with this, now, or you may never leave this place.

 Reluctantly, I woke Emily.
-She was chipper and amazing, as always… and, yes, she had both eye ointment and a topical anesthetic, which she gladly gave me.
+She was chipper and amazing, as always… and, yes, she had eye ointment and a topical antibiotic, although no anesthetic.
+She gladly gave me both.
 They provided soothing relief, both for my eyes and for my anxiety.

 When I laid down again in the tent, something tickled the back of my throat, and a spasm of coughing followed, accompanied by the stabbing pain in my ribcage.
 Up came a single, pea-sized hunk of sputum, dark grey, with the consistency of rubber cement.
 It was the first sputum I had expectorated since Namche.
 A bronchial cast.
 That’s not good.
 I stared at it resentfully, as if to say, “You’re not supposed to be here.
 Didn’t you hear?
 I’m cured.”